 While the transfer function of the system plant is given by

 one can temporary assume \eqref{eq:3:2} as a 'frozen' (i.e. constant) parameter and write the control transfer function as

 The corresponding perturbation-to-output transfer function is

-Substituting \eqref{eq:3:2:1}, \eqref{eq:3:2:2} and evaluating \eqref{eq:3:2:3}, one can recognize that for any $\sigma = \mathrm{const}$, the resulting $y(s) \rightarrow 0$ as $s \rightarrow 0$, i.e. at steady-state.
-This is irrespectively of the $\Omega$-value for which the characteristic polynomial \eqref{eq:2:3} with $c = \Omega$ is guaranteed to remain stable.
+Substituting \eqref{eq:3:2:1}, \eqref{eq:3:2:2} and evaluating \eqref{eq:3:2:3}, one can recognize that for any $\sigma = \mathrm{const}$, the resulting $y(s) \rightarrow 0$ as $s \rightarrow 0$, i.e. for the steady-state.
+This is irrespectively of the $\Omega$-value for which the characteristic polynomial \eqref{eq:2:3} with $c = \Omega$ is maintained to remain stable.
 Evaluating the magnitude of the frequency response function $S_{\sigma y}(j\omega)$ one obtains

 One can show that for an increasing $\Omega$, while satisfying $\Omega < ab$, the peak value of \eqref{eq:3:2:4} also increases, i.e. $\Omega \nearrow \: \Rightarrow \: \max \, \bigl| S_{\sigma y}(j\omega) \bigr| \nearrow$.
 A qualitative behavior of \eqref{eq:3:2:4} is shown in Figure \ref{fig:3:2} for the exemplary assigned $\Omega \in \{1c, 2c, 3c, 4c \}$.